 Collaboration has been a buzz word for quite a while now, the holy grail of any business team is to me more collaborative.
-With the tools now available through the Power Platform (seriously you didn’t see that coming….check the name of the blog) we see more ad more organisations really delivering real and valuable team collaboration.
+With the tools now available through the Power Platform (seriously you didn’t see that coming….check the name of the blog), we see more and more organisations really delivering real and valuable team collaboration.

 So, what’s next…

-Well, when looking back at other systems and how they have developed over the years it seems that once we reach a point of true collaboration this leads to an increase in activity that can only be managed by Co-ordination.
+Well, when looking back at other systems and how they have developed over the years, it seems that once we reach a point of true collaboration this will lead to an increase in activity that can only be managed by Co-ordination.